ragu81ca/NextCab/README.md

 If you contribute new modules following this pattern, prefer placing them in `src/core` (or a subfolder) and include them from the sketch using a relative path (`#include "src/core/YourClass.h"`).

+### Additional Buttons State Machine (October 2025)

+Optional hardware buttons (defined via `NEW_ADDITIONAL_BUTTON_*` arrays in `config_buttons.h`) now use a per-button state machine that produces clean, canonical events.
+This replaces the older debounce + `pulseEmitted` + implicit latching logic.

+Highlights:
+* Deterministic states (Idle → PressNoise → Active → ReleaseNoise → Idle) ensure one logical press per physical press.
+* 40ms debounce window filters chatter while still permitting quick taps.
+* Ultra-short taps (≥5ms) are accepted as valid fast toggles (useful for horn / bell bursts) even if shorter than the full debounce window.
+* Emergency actions (`E_STOP`, `E_STOP_CURRENT_LOCO`) bypass the debounce and emit immediately on the raw edge for maximum responsiveness.
+* Non-function actions (speed, power, direction, etc.) emit only a single press `Action` event; releases are suppressed to simplify downstream handling.
+* Function buttons (`FUNCTION_0`–`FUNCTION_31`) emit press and, for momentary functions, release events (`AdditionalButton` type with `cvalue = 'P'|'R'`).
+Toggle/latching functions emit press only.

+Benefits:
+* Eliminates duplicate or missed events seen with the prior mixed approach.
+* Creates a "pure" event stream so consumers (InputManager, renderers, protocol layer) need no corrective heuristics.
+* Guarantees immediate emergency stop regardless of other button activity.

+Configuration:
+* No new defines required; state machine is always active.
+* Existing arrays (`NEW_ADDITIONAL_BUTTON_ACTIONS`, pins, types, latching flags) remain unchanged.
+* Fast toggle minimum (5ms) is internal; adjust only if you fork the class.

+Invariant for contributors: Do not introduce release events for non-function actions—downstream code assumes press-only semantics.

 If you plan to modify the code to make you own version, it is recommended that you create your own GitHub fork of my repository and post your mods there.